NoBlackBoxes/LastBlackBox/boxes/robotics/_resources/lessons/NB3_Build-a-Braitenberg-Vehicle.md

 - **TASK**: Measure two light sensors and *decide* how to activate the direction of your two wheels in response.
 - Some example code to get you started can be found here: [Braitenberg Vehicle (Arduino)](/boxes/robotics/programming/arduino/braitenberg_vehicle/braitenberg_vehicle.ino)
-> You should have created a robot that wither likes (turns toward) or avoids (turns away from) light.
+> You should have created a robot that either likes (turns toward) or avoids (turns away from) light.